U.S. should 'think twice' before returning 1MDB funds to Malaysia, says ex-PM Mahathir

 Najib is facing five trials, the first of which - involving seven charges linked to $10 million misappropriated from a 1MDB unit - is expected to reach a verdict within months.

 He has pleaded not guilty and says he was misled by Malaysian financier Jho Low and other 1MDB officials.
+Low, who has been charged in Malaysia and the United States, has consistently denied any wrongdoing.

 Najib told Reuters last week that he expected an atmosphere more conducive to a fair hearing now that Mahathir was out of power.